vvmanikantasai/concepts/Life Skills/rag_mcp.md

 Sometimes AI gives wrong or old information because it only depends on training data.
 RAG solves this problem by searching documents or databases before generating the final answer.

-### Steps in RAG

-1. User asks a question
-2. System searches documents or databases
-3. Information is collected
-4. AI generates the final answer

 ### Uses of RAG

 * Improve answer quality